ST10268917/RecipeAppPOE/README.md

 OPTION 3: SCALE RECIPE
 -------------------------------------------------
 Select the recipe you wish to scale from the combo box.
-Choose how you want to scale the recipe: 'half', 'double' or 'triple' depending on how they want to scale the recipe.
+Choose how you want to scale the recipe: 'half', 'double' or 'triple'.
 Once the recipe has been scaled, the scaled recipe will be displayed.

 The example image below shows scaling a recipe by 'half':
 ![image](https://github.com/ST10268917/RecipeAppPOE/assets/128280096/9c57eb92-07c8-4958-ac7e-f9b203317110)